Rotational susceptibility of a hot and dense hadronic matter: Introduction

 Apart from this, there are various other ways in which vorticity can be generated in the system.
 For example, the jet-like fluctuations in the expanding fireball can induce a smoke-loop-type vortex around fast-moving particles~\cite{Betz:2007kg}.
 In addition, the inhomogeneous expansion of the fireball can also generate vorticity~\cite{Xia:2018tes, Jiang:2016woz, Wei:2018zfb, Becattini:2017gcx}.
 Moreover, vorticity can also be generated due to the Einstein-de Haas effect, which states that the magnetization in the QCD matter will induce a finite rotation in the system~\cite{Einstein:1915}.
 The finite viscosity present in the system can also generate vorticity and vice-versa~\cite{Sahoo:2023xnu}.
 Thus, even if the system is not produced from a non-central collision, there are still various ways in which rotation can be introduced into the medium.
 The strength of the vorticity field produced in the heavy-ion collisions can be estimated from the average global hyperon polarization measurement of $\Lambda$ and $\bar{\Lambda}$ hyperons using a non-relativistic statistical thermal model~\cite{Becattini:2016gvu}.
 Recently, the slope of the directed flow of hadrons has been used to get an estimate of the strength of the vorticity field~\cite{Jiang:2023vxp}.
 Moreover, this vorticity field induces the flow of axial current along the axis of rotation known as the chiral vortical effect (CVE), and collective excitations are called chiral vortical wave (CVW)~\cite{Gao:2012ix}.
 Thus, it becomes essential to understand and study the effect of the rotation of the medium formed in high-energy collisions.

 In the presence of rotation, the general Euler's thermodynamic relation changes, with the rotation chemical potential playing an important role~\cite{Becattini:2010, Florkowski:2017ruc}.
-The conserved quantum number related to rotation in the medium is the angular momentum, which is globally conserved.
-Near the QCD phase transition, the medium undergoes a significant change in its degrees of freedom, and consequently in its response to rotation.
-This manifests as a non-trivial behavior of the rotational susceptibility, reflecting a redistribution of angular momentum between the partonic and hadronic phases.
+According to Noether's theorem, the conserved quantum number associated with the rotational symmetry of the system is the total angular momentum, which is globally conserved.
+Near the QCD phase transition, the medium undergoes a significant change in its degrees of freedom, and consequently in its response to rotation, reflecting a redistribution of angular momentum between the partonic and hadronic phases.
 Although total angular momentum is conserved globally, the medium's capacity to store and transport angular momentum via spin and vorticity changes.
-This potentially offers a novel probe of the QCD critical region.
-This can be quantified by the rotational susceptibility, as an analogue of magnetic susceptibility, which is defined as the derivatives of the free energy of the medium with respect to the rotational chemical potential.
-The rotational (or vortical) susceptibility estimates the spin polarization of quarks and antiquarks in a finite-density QCD matter.
-The first and second-order quark spin polarization (first and second-order rotational susceptibility) has been estimated using the three-flavor rotating Nambu–Jona–Lasinio (NJL) model~\cite{Sun:2021hxo, Chen:2024utf}.
+This potentially offers a novel probe of the system's response to rotation and can be quantified by the rotational susceptibility.
+It is an analogue of magnetic susceptibility, which is defined as the derivative of the free energy of the medium with respect to the rotation.
+The rotational (or vortical) susceptibility estimates the spin polarization of quarks and antiquarks in a finite-density QCD matter~\cite{Li:2020eon}.
+The first- and second-order quark spin polarization (first and second-order rotational susceptibility), correlation, and fluctuations have been estimated using the three-flavor rotating Nambu–Jona–Lasinio (NJL) model~\cite{Sun:2021hxo, Chen:2024hki}.
 The vortical susceptibility of finite-density QCD matter in the chirally broken phase was calculated in Ref.~\cite{Aristova:2016wxe}.
 Moreover, the study of rotational susceptibility has implications in low-energy solid-state physics~\cite{Gadagkar:2012, Fur:2012}.
-Although the rotational susceptibility calculation on the lattice simulation has not been explored yet, the magnetic susceptibility is estimated in Refs.~\cite{Bali:2012jv}.
+Although the rotational susceptibility calculation on the lattice simulation has not been explored yet, the magnetic susceptibility is estimated in Ref.~\cite{Bali:2012jv}.